Monday, August 28, 2017

 The first thing due is a timeline showing when everything is due.
 This is due today and will be turned in to the "Timeline" folder in Google Classroom.
 A daily grade will be given for this.

-The issue you choose is also due today and will be turned in to the "Issue" folder in Google Classroom. daily grade will be given for this.
+The issue you choose is also due today and will be turned in to the "Issue" folder in Google Classroom.
+A daily grade will be given for this.

-A rough draft of the plan is due on Thursday and will be turned in to the "Rough Draft" folder in Google Classroom. daily grade will be given for this.
+A rough draft of the plan is due on Thursday and will be turned in to the "Rough Draft" folder in Google Classroom.
+A daily grade will be given for this.

 The completed proposal is due on Friday and will be turned in to the "Final Proposal" in Google Classroom.
-This will be in final draft form. test grade will be given for this.
+This will be in final draft form.
+A test grade will be given for this.

-You will present your proposals in class on Monday test grade will be given for this.
+You will present your proposals in class on Monday A test grade will be given for this.
 YOU CHOOSE THE METHOD OF DELIVERY.

 This should be done on your Chromebooks.
 Each part due should be put into the proper folder in Google Classroom.
 Make sure each team member's name is on the document.